Tell al-Dhiba'i

+Sassanian period site Tell al-Dhiba'i near Uruk.
+A small (80 meters by 95 meters) site, Tell al-Aleimiyat, lies just to the northeast.
+It had three phases from Isin-Larsa to Kassite.
+Three cuneiform tablets and a number of cylinder seals were found there.

 Archaeology

-The site consists of three mounds covering a rectangular area of about 45000 square meters and rising to 7 meters.
+The site consists of three mounds covering a rectangular area of about 45000 square meters (300 meters by 150 meters) and rising to 7 meters.
 The highest mound is to the north.
 The Directorate-General of Antiquities of Iraq conducted three seasons of excavations, led by Muhammed Ali Mustafa, in 1947, 1962, and 1965.
 Before excavations began the site, being near Baghdad, had already been extensively dug by illegal workers in some areas in search of tablets and small finds.
-In the 1983-84 season the Iraqi State Organization for Antiquities and Heritage did some additional excavation on Old Babylonian houses there.
+In 1982–84 an Iraqi State Organization for Antiquities and Heritage team led by Nahida Abdul Feta did some additional excavation on Old Babylonian houses there.
+A 50 meter by 50 meter section was excavated adjacent to the temple, and a number of cuneiform tablets were found.